d-i-p/pact-actions/README.md

 # pact action

+**ATTENTION**: The actions in this repositoy were disabled, they do not perform any actions anymore.

+We will remove this repository in the future.
+Until then, projects that still use this action will not fail.

 Several github actions to simplify working with pact tests in github action workflows.

 **Please note that this repository is public so it can be accessed by github actions**